-Filmora retails at $59.99, which is just about mid-range for this type of software.
+Wondershare DemoCreator retails at $32.99/Year, which is just about mid-range for this type of software.
 This is actually a video editing software with the capability of capturing video from your screen.
-As such, it comes with a wide variety of editing options like chroma key and audio mixing, but by trying to be both a screen recording software and an editing software, it manages to fall short on both.
-It does not support streaming, but is available for both Mac and PC.
+As such, it comes with a wide variety of editing options like chroma key and audio mixing, but by trying to be both a screen recording software and editing software, it manages to fall short on both.
+It does not support streaming but is available for both Mac and PC.
 This is a good option if you plan on doing extensive editing after capturing your screen or video, and aren’t exactly a professional video editor.

 Priced at $39, but frequently on sale, Aiseesoft is a user friendly screen recording tool that can capture games, make video tutorials, record webcam videos, take screenshots, and even capture streaming movies and radio from the internet.
 With its real-time high definition video encoding technology, it captures excellent quality videos and sound on both full screen or in areas of your choosing.
 Aiseesoft Screen Recorder allows you to choose between MP4 or WMV file formats, but does not offer live streaming support.
 To use this software you must have a Windows machine running Windows 7 or higher, have a 1GHz Intel or AMD CPU or better, and 1GB of RAM or more.